 As academics, we must accept the responsibility of moving the recommendations of the TRC forward.
 We must create and develop knowledge around the final report and its recommendations, and instill this knowledge in the minds and the hearts of our students.
 Our students go on to become social workers, teachers, political leaders, youth workers, business frontrunners, and church leaders.
 Our students are citizens in a society that needs to move towards understanding and harmony in a way that will address the truths that the six-year commission uncovered.

-Learn more about the Commission and its findings and recommendations.
+Learn more about the National Centre for Truth and Reconciliation and its findings and recommendations.